BSEd in Secondary Education

 - Earn a Bachelor of Science in Education (BSEd) and either a Bachelor of Science (BS) or Bachelor of Arts (BA) degree.

-- Complete licensure requirements and upon graduation are ready to teach secondary education in: biology, chemistry, English, history, mathematics, physics, political science, psychology; or grades K-12 in a foreign language (French, Italian, Latin, or Spanish).
+- Complete licensure requirements and upon graduation are ready to teach secondary education in: biology, chemistry, English, history, mathematics, physics, political science, or psychology.

 - Finish this combined program for most subjects in four years, significantly faster than if they earned both degrees separately even if you study abroad for a semester.